neerajk555/SQL-Training-exercise/module-05-joins/03-Independent-Practice.md

 ```
 Success criteria
 - Handle many-to-many multiplicative effects.
-- Use window function or anti-join for top-per-group.
+- Use correlated subquery or alternative for top-per-group.

 Hints
 - L1: Join items→products, then group by seller.
-- L2: For top per group, use ROW_NUMBER() OVER (PARTITION BY seller ORDER BY revenue DESC).
+- L2: For top per group, use a correlated subquery to find max revenue per seller.
 - L3: For sellers with no sales, LEFT JOIN from sellers.

-Solution
+Solution (Part A - using current module concepts)
 ```sql
 -- A) Revenue by seller (include zero)
 SELECT s.name AS seller,